univmalik/CoreSpeak/WordLovePrivacy.md

 **Last Updated: April 1, 2026**

-This Privacy Policy describes how Word Love ("we", "us", or "our") collects, uses, and shares your information when you use our Word Love mobile application across iOS and Android (the "App").
+This Privacy Policy describes how Word Love ("we", "us", or "our") collects, uses, and shares your information when you use our Word Love mobile application across iOS (the "App").

 ## 1. Information We Collect